GrantSeltzer/Manhattan/README.md

 `--arch` (`-l`)specifies supported [architectures](https://github.com/opencontainers/runc/blob/master/libcontainer/seccomp/config.go#L27-L44).

 `--name` (`-n`) specifies the name of the output file.
 The default is the current timestamp in the current directory.

+### Library

+Simply run `go get github.com/grantseltzer/manhattan/ociseccompgen` and import it in your go project.

+Documentation for use as a library coming soon.

 ## Example usages:
 `manhattan --kill accept --name ~/jsonfiles/SeccompConfig`